agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 fFitter1->Gradient(fParams, solution);
 {% endhighlight %}

 That this one last line works may seem trivial or unimportant, but it has been *a lot* of work, but the results are really worth it!
-Check the following graph, where we can see the speedups of the new (parallelized and vectorized) versions of the three gradient evaluations with this same case we have described:
+Check the following graph, where we can see the speedups of the new (parallelized and vectorized) versions of the three gradient evaluations with this same case we have described.

 ![Speedups](/assets/img/speedups.png)

+The orange bars show the speedup when using the parallel implementation.
+The yellow ones show the speedup of the vectorized implementations; this benchmark is done in a machine with the instruction set [`SSE4.2`](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
+Finally, the green bars show the speedups of the parallel *and* vectorized implemetations,

 ## Dissecting the Commits